Azure/pcs-cli/README.md

 This CLI has the ability to deploy two configurations of PCS solutions:

 1. Basic - deploys all resources to a single VM.
-2. Enterprise - deploys resources using Azure Container Service and Kubernetes across multiple VMs.
+2. Standard - deploys resources using Azure Container Service and Kubernetes across multiple VMs.

 Dependencies
 ============